-I just read an article in the Sydney Morning Herald: the secrets of stylish women.
+I just read an article in the Sydney Morning Herald: “the secrets of stylish women” (no longer online).
 As so often in style guides and these kind of articles, true style is said to be synonymous with less is more, neutral colours and elegance.
 Truth be told I have always adhered to these principles and have been a minimalist for most of my life both for my home and my wardrobe.
 But as you know I have been advocating more colour, more wildness and more risks on this site.
 So which way to go with style as you get older?
-Let’s have a look at the points Paula Joyce lists and what you and I think of them.
+Let’s have a look at the points listed and what I think of them.

 1. Less is always more